+- Confirmation that their personal data is being processed

+- Access to a copy of the data

+- The purposes of the data processing

+- The categories of personal data concerned

+- Who the data has been, or will be, shared with

+- How long the data will be stored for, or if this isn't possible, the criteria used to determine this

+period

-- Confirmation that their personal data is being processed - Access to a copy of the data - The purposes of the data processing - · The categories of personal data concerned - Who the data has been, or will be, shared with - How long the data will be stored for, or if this isn't possible, the criteria used to determine this period - The source of the data, if not the individual - Whether any automated decision-making is being applied to their data, and what the significance and consequences of this might be for the individual
+- The source of the data, if not the individual - Whether any automated decision-making is being applied to their data, and what the significance and consequences of this might be for the individual - Where relevant, the existence of the right to request rectification, erasure or restriction, or to object to such processing - The right to lodge a complaint with the ICO or another supervisory authority - The safeguards provided if the data is being transferred internationally

-Subject access requests must be submitted in writing, either by letter, email or fax to the DPO.
+Subject access requests can be submitted in in any form but may be responded to more quickly if made in writing, either by letter or email to the DPO.
 They should include:

 - Name of individual

 - Correspondence address

-- · Contact number and email address
+- Contact number and email address

 - Details of the information requested

-.If staff receive a subject access request they must immediately forward it to the DPO.
+.If staff receive a subject access request in any form they must immediately forward it to the DPO.